neptuo/com.neptuo/src/Neptuo.WebSite/App_Data/Blog/building-processing-pipeline-with-behaviors.md

 }
 ```

-So, everytime someone access the URL (which is not yet configured), an instance of this class is created and `Get` method is executed.
+So, everytime someone access the URL (configured using attribute behavior), an instance of this class is created and `Get` method is executed.
 Now, let's provide some output.
 We want to return an enumeration of `ProductModel`.

 ```C#
 public class ProductList : IGet, IOutput<IEnumerable<ProductModel>>